 As known to all, backlinks are extremely important for blogs and websites to rank higher in the search results.
 And, that is why guest posts are extremely popular nowadays.
-These are one of the highly effective methods of Link Building.
+These are some of the highly effective methods of Link Building.

 But, not only that…

-Guest posting can help you boost your social media presence, build a personal brand and can make you a popular face among your readers.
+Guest posting can help you boost your social media presence, build a personal brand, and can make you a popular face among your readers.